grahamas/RasterUniqueCharacterizationCode/README.md

 # RasterUniqueCharacterizationCode

+### Replicating figures

-All figures and results in Deshpande, Smith, & van Drongelen (2022, submitted) were created using [Matlab (Mathworks)](https://www.mathworks.com/products/matlab.html) R2021b, and can be replicated by running the appropriately named script in the `matlab` directory.
+All original figures and results in Deshpande, Smith, & van Drongelen (2022, submitted) were created using [Matlab (Mathworks)](https://www.mathworks.com/products/matlab.html) R2021b, and can be replicated by running the appropriately named script in the `matlab` directory.

+For convenience we have provided the triple correlations precomputed for Figure 6.

 ### Julia